 👀 What does YEATS do?

-YEATS scrapes the web to find low-cost groceries.
-It also offers a feature of personalization, taking account of the user’s budget and weight goals to suggest recipes and foods to buy.
+2️⃣ Personalization: Takes account of the user’s budget and weight goals to suggest recipes and foods.

-YEATS addresses food insecurity and improving nutrition education through providing places with lower priced food items and healthy recipes.
+YEATS addresses food insecurity and improving nutrition education.
+It provides people with lower-priced food items and healthy recipes.

 Implementation Technologies: Webscraping (Python scripts, Selenium), Cloud Infrastructure (Amazon Web Services, DynamoDB Database, REST APIs to communicate the data with the mobile app, Lambda Functions to execute the queries), Front-End (XCode + Swift, Figma for prototyping)